Göbekli Tepe: Pillars

 The stone pillars in the enclosures at Göbekli Tepe are T-shaped, similar to other Pre-Pottery Neolithic sites in the region.
 Unlike at these other sites, however, many of the pillars are carved – typically in low relief, though sometimes in high relief.
 Most carvings depict animals, mostly serpents, foxes, and boars, but also gazelle, mouflon (wild sheep), onager, ducks, and vultures.
-Insofar as they can be identified, the animals are male, and often depicted with an aggressive posture.
+Insofar as they can be identified, the animals are male and often depicted with an aggressive posture.

-Abstract shapes are also depicted, mostly an upright or horizontal ‘H’-shaped symbol, but also crescents and disks.
+Abstract shapes are also depicted as upright or horizontal H-shaped symbols, crescents, and disks.
 Depictions of humans are rare; pillar 43 in enclosure D includes a headless man with an erect phallus.
-However, the ‘T’-shape of the pillars themselves is anthropomorphic: the shaft is the body, and the top is the head.
+Other phallic figures have been discovered on the site, as well as in other Taş Tepeler sites.
+However, the 'T'-shape of the pillars themselves is anthropomorphic: the shaft is the body, and the top is the head.
 This is confirmed by the fact that some pillars include – in addition to animal reliefs – carvings of arms, hands, and loincloths.

 The two central pillars occupied a special place in the symbolic architecture of the enclosures.
 Those in Enclosure D represent humans, with arms, a belt, and a piece of cloth that hides the genitals.
-The sex of the individuals depicted cannot be clearly identified, though Schmidt suggested that they are two men because the belts they wear are a male attribute in the period.
+The sex of the individuals depicted cannot be identified, though Schmidt suggested that they are two men because the belts they wear are a male attribute in the period.
 There is only one certain representation of a woman, depicted naked on a slab.

 Schmidt and zooarchaeologist Joris Peters have argued that the variety of fauna depicted on the pillars means they likely do not express a single iconography.
-They suggest that, since many of the animals pictured are predators, the stones may have been intended to stave off evils through some form of magic representation, or served as totems.
+They suggest that, since many of the animals pictured are predators, the stones may have been intended to stave off evils through some form of magic representation or served as totems.

 Other objects

-The structures at Göbekli Tepe have also yielded a number of smaller carved stones, which typically cannot be attributed to one period or another.
-The iconography of these objects is similar to that of the pillars, mostly depicting animals, but also humans, again primarily male.
+The structures at Göbekli Tepe have also yielded some smaller carved stones, which typically cannot be attributed to one period or another.
+The iconography of these objects is similar to that of the pillars, mostly depicting animals but also humans, again primarily male.